Wood-Chopper/chaos-meter/README.md

 jdeps -verbose:class -e com.example.*  **/target/**SNAPSHOT.jar > project-name.jdeps
 ```

-Note that the -e flag is used to only include the se.hms package in the graph.
+Note that the -e flag is used to only include the `com.example` package in the graph.

 Another way could be to unpack the fat jar and target the relevant jars in a single call to jdeps like in the previous example.